 It’s said that it’s just about impossible to lose a team of trained tracking dogs.

-I’d like to say that if you’re a crook or considering a crime, there are several ways that criminals are caught, even well thought out criminals including the white collar types, and often it can happen weeks or even months after a crime has taken place.
+I’d like to say that if you want to learn how to evade a tracking dog because you’ve committed a crime, (or you’re considering it), there are several ways that criminals are caught, even smart criminals who think they can get away with it.
+That includes the white collar crimes, and often it can happen weeks or even months after a crime has taken place.

 Instead of committing a crime to try to better your circumstances, clean up your act and clean up your thinking; for a lot of people that means finding faith — Jesus is in the business of changing lives.
 With that said, let’s talk about:

 Escaping Tracking Dogs And Evading Capture

 You’re on a survival website and this article isn’t about fleeing from law enforcement canine teams — this article is about fleeing from authorities with bad intentions, whether that is law enforcement under a foreign regime or martial law where the authorities are taking matters to extremes, or both.
 If you don’t think this could happen in the US, then you’re sorely mistaken.
 All over the world governments have moved further towards authoritarianism, and the trend doesn’t look like it’s going to stop.

 In canine tracking dogs use their sense of smell to find and follow a “track” left by a human.
 Dogs have a highly sensitive olfactory system (sense of smell) that is vastly superior to a human’s sense of smell.
 They can isolate one person’s scent from another person’s.

 At the same time they are or can be trained to visually look for certain cues left by a person they’re pursuing.

 The dog’s “handler” is often more skilled than his or her dog at looking for visual cues.

 It Is Difficult To Lose A Trained Tracking Dog — Or Is It?